rancher/docs/content/rancher/v2.x/en/overview/rancher-and-downstream/_index.md

 - `rancher-cluster.rkestate`: The Kubernetes Cluster State file.
 This file contains credentials for full access to the cluster.
 Note: This state file is only created when using RKE v0.2.0 or higher.

 For more information on connecting to a cluster without the Rancher UI, refer to the [kubeconfig file]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/kubeconfig/) documentation.

+# How Rancher Provisions Kubernetes Clusters

+The tools that Rancher uses to provision downstream user clusters depends on the type of cluster that is being provisioned.

+### Rancher Launched Kubernetes for Hodes Hosted in an Infrastructure Provider

+Rancher can dynamically provision nodes in a provider such as Amazon EC2, DigitalOcean, Azure, or vSphere, then install Kubernetes on them.

+Rancher provisions this type of cluster using [RKE](https://github.com/rancher/rke) and [docker-machine.](https://github.com/rancher/machine)

+### Rancher Launched Kubernetes for Custom Nodes

+When setting up this type of cluster, Rancher installs Kubernetes on existing nodes, which creates a custom cluster.

+Rancher provisions this type of cluster using [RKE.](https://github.com/rancher/rke)

+### Hosted Kubernetes Providers

+When setting up this type of cluster, Kubernetes is installed by providers such as Google Kubernetes Engine, Amazon Elastic Container Service for Kubernetes, or Azure Kubernetes Service.

+Rancher provisions this type of cluster using [kontainer-engine.](https://github.com/rancher/kontainer-engine)

+### Imported Kubernetes Clusters

+In this type of cluster, Rancher connects to a Kubernetes cluster that has already been set up.
+Therefore, Rancher does not provision Kubernetes, but only sets up the Rancher agents to communicate with the cluster.